jensgraetzer/MP3-Pictures-Exporter---id3v2PicturesExporter.py/README.md

 # MP3-Pictures-Exporter

-The python script __id3v2PicturesExporter.py__ exports the pictures contained in ID3v2 tag of a MP3 file.
+The python script __id3v2PicturesExporter.py__ exports the pictures contained in a ID3v2 tag of a MP3 file.
 It exports the pure MP3 audio data as well.
 Only tag versions ID3v2.3 and ID3v2.4 are supported.